acoelgecen/init-devtools/README.md

 This script should run first, afterwards you can run `init-gnome`.

 # Mega Script
-This script is easily to copy ssh public from mega to local machine.
+This script is easily to copy ssh public from mega to local machine with out prompt.
-Make sure that you check the correct version of the ubuntu in de `wget`and `sudo`command.
+Just replace the script with `# Prompt for the RSA public key` and make sure that you check the correct version of the ubuntu in de `wget` and `sudo` command.

 ```bash
 # Mega SSH